LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: Abstract

 \section{Abstract}

-Benchmarks such as MMLU suggest flagship language models approach factuality saturation, with scores above 90\%.
-We show this picture is incomplete. \emph{LLMpedia} generates encyclopedic articles entirely from parametric memory, producing ${\sim}$1M articles across three model families without retrieval.
-For gpt-5-mini, the verifiable true rate on Wikipedia-covered subjects is only 74.7\% -- more than 15 percentage points below the benchmark-based picture, consistent with the availability bias of fixed-question evaluation.
-Beyond Wikipedia, frontier subjects verifiable only through curated web evidence fall further to 63.2\% true rate.
-Wikipedia covers just 61\% of surfaced subjects, and three model families overlap by only 7.3\% in subject choice.
-In a capture-trap benchmark inspired by prior analysis of Grokipedia, LLMpedia achieves substantially higher factuality at roughly half the textual similarity to Wikipedia.
-Unlike Grokipedia, every prompt, artifact, and evaluation verdict is publicly released, making LLMpedia the first fully open parametric encyclopedia -- bridging factuality evaluation and knowledge materialization.
-All data, code, and a browsable interface are at \url{https://llmpedia.net}.
+Benchmarks like MMLU suggest flagship language models approach factuality saturation above 90\%. \emph{LLMpedia} shows this picture is incomplete.
+We materialize ${\sim}$1.3M encyclopedia articles entirely from parametric memory across three model families, then audit every claim against Wikipedia and curated web evidence.
+For \texttt{gpt-5-mini}, the verifiable true rate is 68.4\% on Wikipedia-covered subjects - more than 21\,pp below MMLU - and the gap is driven by \emph{unverifiability} (30.5\%), not refutation (1.2\%).
+Beyond Wikipedia, frontier articles audited against curated web evidence reach 57.6\%; Wikipedia covers only 56.7\% of model-surfaced subjects, and three model families overlap in just 7.3\% of subject choices.
+In a retrieval-trap benchmark inspired by prior analysis of Grokipedia, LLMpedia is more factual at roughly half the textual similarity to Wikipedia.
+Every prompt, article, and verdict is released.
+Data, code, interface: \url{https://llmpedia.net}.